 Therefore, you need to review your circumstances before deciding if a mortgage of this length is of value to you.

-Kevin Roberts, director, Legal & General Mortgage Club, commented: “We should always welcome genuine innovation in the mortgage market and we welcome this initiative from Habito offering a fixed-rate mortgage for as long as 40 years.
+Kevin Roberts, Director of Legal & General Mortgage Club, commented: “We should always welcome genuine innovation in the mortgage market and we welcome this initiative from Habito offering a fixed-rate mortgage for as long as 40 years.
 Not only does the launch boost product choice for consumers, but long-term mortgages also have the potential to be a viable route for many buyers to help them achieve their housing ambitions.”

 Kevin Roberts continued by saying; “That said, borrowers have so far taken little interest in existing long-term fixed-rate mortgages and it remains to be seen just how popular Habito’s new product will really be.
 Further information on Habito’s loan-to-income limits for these mortgages for example will also help to determine exactly which borrowers could benefit from these solutions.
 For many borrowers, a two- or five-year fixed-rate mortgage may still prove to be more financially appealing in the short term and we would encourage those looking to buy or refinance to speak to an independent mortgage adviser and benefit from professional support.”